GhostCoder22/EXEPlatformID/README.md

 This tool will attempt to identify what OS platform the selected executable requires.
 I'm developing this tool in the hopes someone will find it useful.

-Parts of EXEPlatformID is based on source code provided by answer on StackOverflow (https://stackoverflow.com/questions/46024914/how-to-parse-exe-file-and-get-data-from-image-dos-header-structure-using-c-and).
+Parts of EXEPlatformID is based on source code provided as an answer on StackOverflow (https://stackoverflow.com/questions/46024914/how-to-parse-exe-file-and-get-data-from-image-dos-header-structure-using-c-and).
 Because of this, I do own nor will I claim to own the code provided by said answer code.